wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-working-group.md

 As shown below, the Center of Enablement (CoE) typically spawns one or more Working Groups, which have a short-term lifetime.
 Similar to a short-lived feature branch.

 The Working Group starts with a terms of reference that outlines the "WHY" we need the Working Group, with an inherited buy-in from the CoE.
-We LAUNCH the Working Group and switch to IN-FLIGHT mode until the maximum lifetime, value or energy of the CoP starts diminishing.
+We KICKSTART the Working Group and switch to IN-FLIGHT mode until the maximum lifetime, value or energy of the CoP starts diminishing.
 We then TERMINATE the Working Group and share the final outcomes, the value, with the CoE.

 ![Lifetime](../images/ceremony-working-group-lifetime.png)